New 'Jungle Bubbles' invite travelers to sleep next to elephants in Thailand's Golden Triangle

 Once the bubbles were set up, Harang was the first to trial them.

-"Being in the north of Thailand we are lucky to have a climate that's more varied than in the rest of the country," he says.
+"Being in the north of Thailand, we are lucky to have a climate that's more varied than in the rest of the country," he says.
 "Though short, we go through a winter season that is very cold.
-So when the bubbles were finally ready [in December] it was 6 degrees Celsius in the morning and...well I froze!
+When the bubbles were finally ready [in December] it was 6 degrees Celsius in the morning and...well I froze!

 "There was no heater.
-Also being located in the jungle there is a lot of humidity so the bubbles were very wet at night due to all the condensation.
-So I woke up at 3 a.m., soaked and cold."
+Also, being located in the jungle there is a lot of humidity so the bubbles were very wet at night due to all the condensation.
+So, I woke up at 3 a.m., soaked and cold."

 As a result, the bubbles are now equipped with an air conditioner, space heater and dehumidifier to ensure a comfortable climate for all seasons.

-"When I finally saw the bubbles in place I was so happy it all worked out, but I think I was only really impressed when I slept in it the second time," he recalls.
+"When I finally saw the bubbles in place I was so happy it all worked out, but I think I was only really impressed when I slept in it the second time [after the climate issues were sorted]," he recalls, telling CNN Travel it was truly a "wow" moment.

 "When you finally live it, you see it's really a fantastic experience.
 We couldn't have planned it better."